 Henry B. Plant Museum

 Probably the most visited in our city, the Henry B. Plant Museum is located on the University of Tampa’s campus.
-Originally constructed as the Tampa Bay Hotel, the 511-room resort-style accommodations was converted into a junior college in 1933.
+Originally constructed as the Tampa Bay Hotel, the 511-room resort-style accommodations were converted into a junior college in 1933.
 Later, the college was expanded to become the University of Tampa, leaving the building as a museum in 1941.
 Various rooms in the wing still display authentic artifacts from the original hotel.

 The grounds span 150 acres, including 21 buildings in all; the property hosts the oldest and largest public botanical garden in our city.

-Recommended exhibit: Anything with Victorian architecture.
+Recommended Exhibit: Anything with Victorian architecture.